vyapp/vy/BOOK.md

 ~~~

-Add the followin statement to the ~/vy/.vyrc once the file ~/.vy/insert_date.py has been created with the code above .
+Once the file ~/.vy/insert_date.py has been created with the code above, add the following statement to the ~/vy/.vyrc:

 ~~~python
 import insert_date
 ~~~

-Run vy then press the Key-Command below in NORMAL mode to drop python code.
+Run vy then press the keycommand below in NORMAL mode to drop python code:

     <Key-semicolon>

-Move the vy cursor to a position where you would like to insert current date then drop the following statement.
+Move the vy cursor to a position where you would like to insert current date then drop the following statement:

 ~~~python
 date()
 ~~~

 Now, you have created your first vy command plugin !